Luluanaki/One-Pace-Blu-ray-Build-Guide/README.md

 # Step 7: Author the Blu-ray

-You'll be happy to know that most of the heavy lifting has already been done.
+You'll be happy to know that most of the hard work has already been done.
 This repository includes pre-built TMPGEnc Authoring Works 7 projects for all 16 discs, complete with menu layouts, navigation, artwork and music.

 Your primary tasks will be: